Lance Palmer: College

-After graduating, he attended Division I powerhouse Ohio State University, where he competed at 149 pounds in all of his 4 seasons.
+After graduating, he attended Division I Ohio State University, where he competed at 149 pounds in all of his 4 seasons.

 2006-07

 True Freshman: Earned All-American status after placing fourth at the NCAA tournament, becoming the second Buckeye to do so in their first year of competition.
 He also placed third at the Big Ten Championships, and defeated 3 ranked opponents at the tournament.

 2007-08

 Sophomore: Became a two-time All-American placing eight at the NCAA championship.
 At the Big Ten's, he placed sixth and was the fifth seed.

 2008-09

 Junior: Placed fourth at the NCAA's, making him a three-time All-American.
 He also placed third at the Big Ten Conference championship.

 2009-10

 Senior: Palmer had the most success in his college career as he became the NCAA's tournament runner-up and champion of the Big Ten Conference before graduating.